Gollapalli-Abhiram21/Computer_Repair_Time_Regression/README.md

 # COMPUTER_REPAIR_TIME_REGRESSION

-A machine learning project illustrating how to build and validate simple linear regression models to predict computer repair times based on the number of faulty units.
+This project demonstrates how to predict computer repair times using simple and multiple linear regression models.
+It covers manual regression calculation as well as model building with scikit-learn, and produces visualizations and validation outputs for thorough analysis.

 ---